willfurnass/sheffield_hpc/bede.rst

    "We acknowledge the N8 Centre for Computationally Intensive Research (N8 CIR) for computational resources established through EPSRC (EP/T022167/1)"

-A high-resolution version of the N8 CIR logo for use in talks or on posters can be found :ref:`here <N8 CIR logo>`.
+A high-resolution version of the `N8 CIR logo`_ can be used in talks or on posters.

 .. _Bitware 250-SoC: https://www.bittware.com/fpga/250-soc/